-I am currently a 3rd year Ph.D. candidate at the University of Virginia.
+I am currently a 4th year Ph.D. candidate at the University of Virginia.
 I am working with Maryam Modjaz as part of the Modjaz Explosions and Transients Astronomy Lab (METAL).
-I've done work on the very small (white dwarfs), to the very largest (galaxy clusters), and now to the most energetic (supernovae).
+I've done work on the very small (white dwarfs), to the very largest (galaxy clusters), and now (some of) the most energetic (supernovae).
 I have experience using theoretical, analytic, and computational methods in my research.

 I graduated from UT Austin in May 2021 with a B.S. in Astronomy and a B.S. in Physics.
 I earned my M.S. in May 2023 on the way towards my Ph.D. |